DanMorriss/nialls-barbershop/TESTING.md

 3. Click Sign Up

 Expected:

 - Email should be optional, but if entered a confirmation email should be received by the user
 - A username should be unique
 - A password should comply with the regulations
 - Send to account home upon successful sign-up

 Actual:
-As expected, error messages displayed when incorrect or invalid data entered, confirmation email received and redirected to account home.
+- As expected, error messages displayed when incorrect or invalid data entered, confirmation email received and redirected to account home.

 ### User login

 Description:
-A user can login with their account details and be redirected to the account home page, unless the "book a haircut" button directed them to the login page.
-Upon successful login a success message should be displayed to the user.
+- A user can login with their account details and be redirected to the account home page, unless the "book a haircut" button as clicked prior to login; in that case the user should be directed to the booking form.
+- Upon successful login a success message should be displayed to the user.

 Steps:
-1.
+1. Go to the login page
+2. Enter username or email and password
+3. Click 'Sign In'

 Expected:
+- The user is directed to the account home page
+- A success message is displayed at the top of the screen saying "Successfully signed in as `username`

 Actual:
+- As expected

 ### User logout

 Description:
+- The user can logout successfully.

 Steps:
+1. Click the 'Logout' button from the navbar
+2. Click 'Sign Out'

 Expected:
+- The user is logged out and redirected to the landing page
+- A message is displayed saying "You have signed out"

 Actual:
+- As expected

 ### User book a haircut

 Description:
+- A logged in user can book a haircut

 Steps:
+1. Click a "book a haircut" button or select it from the navbar
+2. Select a date from the date picker
+3. Select a haircut from the dropdown menu
+4. Select a time from the dropdown menu
+5. Add a message (optional)
+6. Click 'Book'

 Expected:
+- If a past date is selected an error message is shown saying 'Please select a date in the future'
+- If a time in the past is shown an error message is shown saying 'Please select a time in the future'
+- The user is redirected to the account home page
+- The booking is displayed with the 'Not yet confirmed' message on the upcoming bookings section
+- An email confirmation is sent to the user (if they have an email address associated with their account)

 Actual:
+- As expected

 ### User view upcoming bookings

 Description:
+- The user can view all their upcoming bookings

 Steps:
+- Go to the My Account page from the navbar
+- See the bookings in the Upcoming Bookings section

 Expected:
+- All future bookings are displayed including:
+    - Date
+    - Service name
+    - Time
+    - Message icon (if a message is attached to the booking)
+    - Confirmation status

 Actual:
+- As expected

 ### User view past bookings

 Description:
+- A user can view their past bookings

 Steps:
+- From the My Account page click on the 'past bookings' button
+- View all past bookings

 Expected:
+- All past bookings are displayed including:
+    - Date
+    - Service name
+    - Time
+    - Message icon (if a message is attached to the booking)
+- If more than 25 bookings have been made page pagination will be on display
+    - Next >>
+    - << Prev

 Actual:
+- As expected

 ### User view booking details

 Description:
+- A user can view the details of a booking

 Steps:
+- From the My Account page click on a booking card
+- View the booking details

 Expected:
+- Details of the bookins will be shown:
+    - Date
+    - Service
+    - Start time
+    - End time
+    - Message (if there is one)
+    - Confirmation status
+- Modification buttons will be available for the user to:
+    - Edit Appointment
+    - Cancel Appointment

 Actual:
+- As expected

 ### User update booking

 Description:
+- A user can update their booking

 Steps:
+1. Click on 'Edit Appointment' from the booking detail page
+2. Update the booking details

 Expected:
+- The user cannot someone elses appointment
+- The user is taken a pre-populated booking from containing the boooking information
+- The user changes any of the information with the same stipulations as when creating a new booking
+- The user is redirected to the account home page
+- A success message is shown to the user
+- A confirmation email is sent to the user (if they have an email address attached to their account)
+- The status is reset to 'not yet confirmed'

 Actual:
+- As expected

 ### User delete booking

 Description:
+- A user can delete their booking

 Steps:
+1. Select 'Cancel Appointment' from the booking detail page
+2. Select 'Yes, delete my booking'

 Expected:
+- The user is redirected to the account home page
+- A message saying 'Your booking has been successfully deleted' is displayed to the user
+- A confirmation email is sent to the user (if they have an email address attached to their account)

 Actual:

 ### User update email